mphojames9/RSP-Game/README.md

 # Summary
 For a more playful experience, theme was changed to 'Fantasy' and name was changed to 'Wand Bow Mace'.
 The game has a responsive layout with one breakpoint.
-The game is fully playable in the browser window
+The game is fully playable in the browser windows